 For those who prefer to transfer an inheritance gradually over time, the most common approach in the past has been to establish a trust — either inside or outside the will — to control the estate after death.
-Trusts can be a very effective wealth transfer vehicle, but there are some drawbacks that should be carefully weighed, such as cost, complexity and on-going management.
+Trusts can be a very effective wealth transfer vehicle, but there are some drawbacks that should be carefully weighed, such as cost, complexity, and ongoing management.

-The Annuity Settlement Option
+Annuity Settlement Option

-The Annuity Settlement Option from Manulife Investments can automatically transfer the proceeds of your insurance contract or policy upon death, into an annuity.
+There’s now another appealing wealth transfer option available to Canadians, which has considerable merit due to its simplicity and flexibility.
+The Annuity Settlement Option from Manulife can automatically transfer the proceeds of your insurance contract or policy into an annuity upon death.
 The resulting annuity will then make gradual income payments to your beneficiaries, as specified by you.

 And if you have multiple beneficiaries, that’s not a problem.
-The Annuity Settlement Option allows you to differentiate between beneficiaries, permitting some to receive a lump-sum and others to receive an annuity based on the terms that you select.
+The Annuity Settlement Option allows you to differentiate between beneficiaries, permitting some to receive a lump sum and others to receive an annuity based on the terms that you select.

-What is an annuity?
+What’s an annuity?

-An annuity is an insurance contract where, in exchange for a single lump-sum deposit, an insurer makes guaranteed regular income payments back to the owner of the annuity.
+An annuity is an insurance contract where, in exchange for a single lump-sum deposit, an insurer makes guaranteed regular income payments to the owner of the annuity.
 These payments contain both interest and a return of principal component.
-Annuity payments can continue for a chosen period of time or for the lifetime(s) of one or two people.
+Annuity payments can continue for a chosen period of time or for the lifetime of one or two people.

 Which insurance contracts or policies qualify?